zuxin666/Reasoning360/docs/amd_tutorial/amd_build_dockerfile_page.rst

-    # Ray initlization test (See whether any error in the above excution)
+    # Ray initlization test (See whether any error in the above execution)
     echo "Testing Ray initialization in the slurm nodes..." docker exec "${CONTAINER_NAME}" python3 -c '
     import ray